 Barasoain Church – Malolos, Bulacan

-Also called Our Lady of Mt.
-Carmel Parish, it features not only a church for Catholics, but also a remarkable museum and courtyard for history enthusiasts and travelers who acquaint themselves with antiquity and architecture.
+Here are a few facts about the Barasoain Church in Malolos, Bulacan, or, also called the Our Lady of Mt.
+Carmel Parish.
+It features not only a church for Catholics, but also a remarkable museum and courtyard for history enthusiasts and travelers who acquaint themselves with antiquity and architecture.
+The church is surrounded by amazing sculptures and designs, being only a few churches showing neoclassical designs in Bulacan.

 Inside Barasoain Church